A subtrope of Original Character

 - Daria fandom is pretty notorious for this, largely due to the fact that the show has scads of random recurring backgrounders who never do anything and yet have extremely distinctive character designs (a result of them all being based on real people who worked at MTV at the time).
 Because the fandom is relatively close-knit, the characterizations of many backgrounders have actually become pretty standardized.
 Burnout Girl is almost always involved with drugs, that blond from The Invitation is named Tori Jericho & was president of the Fashion Club before Sandi, etc.

 - This is common in the My Little Pony: Friendship Is Magic community, due to the prevalence of Ensemble Darkponies.
 Many of the most popular characters in the fandom have no official names or speaking roles, let alone a canon characterization.
-Some of them have appeared onscreen for only a couple of seconds in a single episode.

 - It's common with the other series too.
 There are dozens, maybe even hundreds, of toy characters that either didn't pop up in the cartoon adaptations or didn't get much screen-time at all (many didn't even speak).
 Thus people make up whatever personality they want, especially in later gens where few characters actually have real backstories anymore.

-- X-Men Evolution is an unusual case, as it's not so much characters from the show who're stand ins, but the characters not featured.
+- X-Men: Evolution is an unusual case, as it's not so much characters from the show who're stand ins, but the characters not featured.
 Due to the series tweaking some personalities to make them teenagers (some who all they share with their original versions being their names and some don't even get their real names, just their old codenames), a lot of characters from the comics that the show was based on work as these.
 Want a female British X-Man?
 Covered, Betsy Braddock/Psylocke will work.
 Want a male British one?
 Pete Wisdom.
 Want a team genius?
 Cypher.
 Want a character with a dark and edgy past?
 Its X-Men, anyone would fit that.

 - Dani Moonstar and some of the New Recruits serve as this as well.
 As Dani only appeared in one episode, not much of her personality was fleshed out, and as such can serve as any personality type they want.
 Roberto only got a bit of characterization: A slightly egotistical 'jock' type, while Rahne got a snarky playful personality, both from just one episode, after that, they get no lines other than background appearances.

-- Ursa, Zuko and Azula's Missing Mom, from Avatar The Last Airbender.
+- Ursa, Zuko and Azula's Missing Mom, from Avatar: The Last Airbender.
 She's of no small importance to the plot, given that she killed Azulon to save Zuko's life, but her only scenes are in Zuko's flashbacks and Azula's hallucinations.
 Fans have a field day discussing how accurate either of those are and what she was actually like.
 It doesn't help that the lack of a family reunion is the series' biggest unresolved plot thread.

 - Danny Phantom has a few, but none so popular as Star, or Star "Satellite" as the fandom has named her.
 She has some lines and establishing character moments, but in general, the Show portrays her as the blonde girl who hangs around the Alpha Bitch Paulina.
 Naturally, fanfic authors have a ball giving her Hidden Depths.